sebastianbergmann/phpunit-documentation-english/src/database.rst

 #.

-   If you are using a persistent database (not Sqlite Memory) you can easily setup the database once with tools such as phpMyAdmin for MySQL and re-use the database for every test-run.
+   If you are using a persistent database (not SQLite In-Memory) you can easily setup the database once with tools such as phpMyAdmin for MySQL and re-use the database for every test-run.